MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-apis.md

 Here are some points to take away from the listings we've seen above.

 - Each constructor you declare in your IDL causes a constructor to be generated on both your implementation type and on your projected type.
 IDL-declared constructors are used to consume the runtime class from *a different* compilation unit.
-- Whether you have IDL-declared constructor(s) or not, a constructor overload that takes `nullptr` is generated on your projected type.
-Calling the `nullptr` constructor is *the first of two steps* in consuming the runtime class from *the same* compilation unit.
+- Whether you have IDL-declared constructor(s) or not, a constructor overload that takes `nullptr_t` is generated on your projected type.
+Calling the `nullptr_t` constructor is *the first of two steps* in consuming the runtime class from *the same* compilation unit.
 For more details, and a code example, see [Consume APIs with C++/WinRT](consume-apis.md#if-the-api-is-implemented-in-the-consuming-project).
 - If you're consuming the runtime class from *the same* compilation unit, then you can also implement non-default constructors directly on the implementation type (which, remember, is in `MyRuntimeClass.h`).

 > [!NOTE]